 - Participation in consultation processes

-- Seek to inform and influence key people within stakeholder agencies
+- Influence policy/procedures/structure/funding and key people within stakeholder agencies

 Project 1: Disability Support Pension - Medical Appeals

 During the process of individual advocacy for person with a disability having their applications for the Disability Support Pension rejected, IATI identified a key factor common in all notices of rejection of the application was that of insufficient medical evidence being provided with the original application.

 The 20 points requirement

 Many claims are rejected because Centrelink award less than the required 20.
 If this happens, it is a good idea to look at the impairment tables and see whether or not you (and your doctor) agree this is the correct decision, or whether there are any other points, under a different or the same table, which ought properly to be allocated to your conditions.

 Our position was that not enough information was made available to those applying for the Disability Pension and in particular the emphasis on the requirement of accurate and adequate medical evidence to support their application.

 Our goal was to produce a fact sheet that would not only set out the importance of and what medical evidence that was required but also to provide information regarding the Appeals process that was available to the applicant.
 The Disability Support Pension Appeal Fact Sheet is available to download in either PDF or Word version on our Resources page.

 IATI developed a training package designed for people that addressed the key skills required to be adopted for effectively advocating for yourself.
 Not limited to only people with a disability but anyone who would like to learn how to better advocate for themselves or their loved ones.